MicrosoftDocs/dynamics-365-project-operations/articles/pro/budget/create-project-budget-from-estimates.md

 ms.author: nimaski
 ---

-# Create a project budget from estimates
+# Create a project budget from an estimate

 **_Applies to:_** _Lite deployment - deal to proforma invoicing._